 Now, available on Android devices running lly Bean or higher, churns out context-based cards by pulling information from your account.
 If you’ve got the right stuff in that account (think: Gmail, search history), Now will be your travel buddy.

-For example, on the day of a hotel check-in, Google Now will display a card with the hotel’s name, photo, and links to call or see a map.
+For example, on the day of a hotel check-in, Now will display a card with the hotel’s name, photo, links to call or see a map.
 Flight check-ins also get a reminder card, complete with a boarding pass for airlines that support this.
-Google Now will also try to save you the hassle of being late by suggesting a time to head to the airport based upon traffic conditions.
+Now will also try to save you the hassle of being late by suggesting a time to head to the airport based upon traffic conditions.

 Setting up your cards

 Now can be accessed several different ways.
-If you are running the Google Now launcher, get to it by swiping once to the right from your home screen, tapping the search bar or swiping up from the home button at the bottom of the screen.
-On most other phones, swiping up from the bottom edge of the screen pulls up Google Now.
-Other devices may require launching the Google search app.
+If you are running the Now launcher, get to it by swiping once to the right from your home screen, tapping the search bar or swiping up from the home button at the bottom of the screen.
+On most other phones, swiping up from the bottom edge of the screen pulls up Now.
+Other devices may require launching the search app.

 knows where you’re going